Skip to content

 Why defense matters more than offense

-The math is brutal.
-If you lose a Mythic brainrot to a thief, the income gap takes 30+ minutes to recover even with optimal Mythic re-purchase.
-Meanwhile, a thief who successfully takes your Mythic just gained 30+ minutes of income.
-Each successful steal is a 60-minute swing.
+The math here is brutal and most players do not fully internalize it.
+If a thief walks off with one of your Mythics, the income gap from replacing it takes 30+ minutes to recover even with an optimal Mythic re-purchase.
+Meanwhile that thief just banked 30+ minutes of passive income from your unit.
+Each successful steal is a 60-minute swing in the wrong direction.

-The good news: defense scales much faster than offense in Steal a Brainrot.
-A well-defended base wins every time against a steal-only player.
+The upside: defense scales much faster than offense in this game.
+A well-layered base wins every time against a steal-only player.
+The investment pays back fast.

 Layered defense strategy